vignettes/v020_datastorage.Rmd

 do that, using the DOI of each data source version.
 For each data

-source, put its file(s) in an appropriate subfolder either below
+source, put its file(s) in an appropriate subdirectory either below

 n2khab_data/10_raw